samuxyz/mongo-blog/tutorial-review.md

 ## Deploy the app on Koyeb

-Ready to deploy our app on Koyeb?
+Before we dive into the steps to deploy on the Koyeb, we need to remove the connection string to the Mongo database from our code as we will inject it from the deployment configuration for security.

 Make sure to commit the repo to your Github account.
 If you are unsure how to, go back to the terminal and run the following commands:

 ```bash
 git init git remote add origin git@github.com:<YOUR_GITHUB_USERNAME>/<YOUR_GITHUB_REPOSITORY>.git